Colman1000/blog/content/articles/flutter-state-management-with-getx/index.md

 ---
 title: "Flutter State Management With GetX"
-description: "Introducing GetX: Flutter State Management With GetX"
+description: "Introducing GetX: Flutter State Management"
 date: 2022-05-15T11:43:13+01:00
 tags: ["flutter","getx","android","ios","state management",]
-categories: ["state management", "flutter"]
+categories: ["State Management", "Flutter"]
 draft: false
+author: "@Colman1000"
 cover:
     image: "getx-state-management-cover.jpg"
     alt: "GetX State Management in Flutter | Cover Image"
     caption: "Flutter State Management With GetX"
 images: ['getx-state-management-cover.jpg']
 keywords: ["flutter","getx","android","ios","state management"]
-summary: "GetX is a package that tackles State management, Route management and Dependency management in a simple, powerful and efficient manner.
+summary: "GetX is a flutter package that tackles State management, Route management and Dependency management in a simple, powerful and efficient manner.
 It also comes with helper utilities for simplifying Internationalization, Theme management, making HTTP requests, Validators and so much more."
 ---

 State management in Flutter is *hot* topic everyone likes to talk about.
 There are many contenders in this category, the